dotnet/aspire/src/Components/Aspire.StackExchange.Redis.DistributedCaching/README.md

 ## Usage Example

-In the `Program.cs` file of your project, call the `AddRedisDistributedCache` extension to register an `IDistributedCache` for use via the dependency injection container.
+In the `Program.cs` file of your project, call the `AddRedisDistributedCache` extension method to register an `IDistributedCache` for use via the dependency injection container.
 The method takes a connection name parameter.

 ```cs
 builder.AddRedisDistributedCache("cache");